swing-research/icecream/README.md

   --batch-size 8
 ```

 This will train the model using the two tomograms `tomogram_0.mrc` and `tomogram_1.mrc` with tilt angles specified in `angles.tlt`.
-The trained model and reconstructions will be saved in `/path/to/save/dir`.
+The reconstructions will be saved in the directory `/path/to/save/dir` along with the 'config.json' file containing the training and model parameters.
+The actual model files will be save in `/path/to/save/dir/models`.
 The training batch size is set to 8.
 You can change other training parameters like number of epochs,scale etc.

 To train the model using a config file, create a yaml file with the contents similar to `src/cryoei/defaults.yaml` and pass it to the `--config` option.
 ```bash